viewtool/I2C_Adapter/VC_USB_CNT_Counter/USB_CNT_Counter/README.md

 # CNT_Counter
-An VC project to test CNT Counter.
+A VC project to test CNT Counter.